tystr/tystr.github.io/index.md

       <li>Object oriented programming</li>
       <li>Distributed systems</li>
       <li>CI/CD pipelines</li>
-      <li>Docker</li>
+      <li>Service-oriented architecture</li>
     </ul>
   </div>
 </div>

 # Experience
 <hr style="margin: 0 0 1rem 0">
-{% include title_row.html title="VP of Engineering" company="What If Media Group" start="Feb 2022" end="Current" location="New York City" %}
+{% include title_row.html title="VP of Engineering" company="What If Media Group" start="Feb 2022" end="March 2023" location="New York City" %}

 *<a href="https://www.whatifmediagroup.com" target="_blank">What If Media Group</a> is a leading advertising technology company that, with their secure, proprietary media and marketing channels, drives consumer acquisition through a combination of AI, first-party data, and insights.*

-I oversee the Product Engineering department.
+I oversee 4 teams which comprise the Product Engineering department.
 In this role, I am responsible for the planning and execution of the product roadmap supporting our first-party sites, list-management, and messaging (email/sms/push) capabilities.

+Key Accomplishments:
+* Delivered a reimagined internal CMS that was scoped and built around users' workflows resulting in fewer errors and many hours saved
+* Introduced agile development workflows, and rolled these out across the entire product engineering department
+* Built a near-realtime event stream to bridge the gap between disparate systems and replace periodic batch jobs with realtime consumers

 {% include title_row.html title="Director of Software Engineering" company="What If Media Group" start="Apr 2021" end="Feb 2022" location="New York City" %}